-- 4 The rate base of FBC includes both the accumulated depreciation on plant in service and - 5 accumulated amortization of CIAC.
-Both are increased through depreciation expense, and - 6 decreased through retirements. - 7 The depreciation rates used for 2022, which were approved by Order G-166-20 and are based - 8 on FBC's most recent depreciation study, include the recovery of the estimated future costs of - 9 removal over the average service life of the assets (net salvage) in accumulated depreciation. - 10 Depreciation is calculated beginning January 1 of the year after the assets are placed in service, - which is the treatment approved in Order G-139-14. - 12 Based on calculating depreciation expense at these approved depreciation rates on the opening - 13 plant-in-service balance, the 2022 depreciation expense is calculated as \$61.627 million.
+The rate base of FBC includes both the accumulated depreciation on plant in service and accumulated amortization of CIAC.
+Both are increased through depreciation expense, and decreased through retirements.

+The depreciation rates used for 2022, which were approved by Order G-166-20 and are based on FBC's most recent depreciation study, include the recovery of the estimated future costs of removal over the average service life of the assets (net salvage) in accumulated depreciation.

+9 removal over the average service life of the assets (net salvage) in accumulated depreciation.
+10 Depreciation is calculated beginning January 1 of the year after the assets are placed in service, which is the treatment approved in Order G-139-14.

+Based on calculating depreciation expense at these approved depreciation rates on the opening plant-in-service balance, the 2022 depreciation expense is calculated as \$61.681, million.21

-14 7.6 RATE BASE DEFERRED CHARGES
+7.6 RATE BASE DEFERRED CHARGES

-- 15 On May 3, 2017, the BCUC issued its Regulatory Account Filing Checklist.
-The stated - 16 purpose of the checklist is to assist regulated entities when filing regulatory account requests - and to facilitate an efficient review by the BCUC.
+15 On May 3, 2017, the BCUC issued its Regulatory Account Filing Checklist.22 The stated

+16 purpose of the checklist is to assist regulated entities when filing regulatory account requests

+17 and to facilitate an efficient review by the BCUC.

-\$66.273 million depreciation expense as shown in Section 11, Schedule 21, Line 2 less \$4.646 million amortization of CIAC as shown in Section 11, Schedule 21, Line 8.
+^{21 \$66,327} million depreciation expense as shown in Section 11, Schedule 21, Line 2 less \$4.646 million amortization of CIAC as shown in Section 11, Schedule 21, Line 8.

-&lt;sup>22 BCUC Letter, Log No. 53608, Appendix B.
+22 BCUC Letter, Log No. 53608, Appendix B.

-- 1 The checklist classifies deferral accounts as one of: (a) forecast variance account; (b) rate - 2 smoothing account; (c) benefit matching (capital-like) account; (d) retroactive expense account; - 3 or (e) other.
-In Section 11, Schedule 11, FBC has classified its rate base deferral accounts in - 4 accordance with this classification. - 5 The forecast mid-year balance of unamortized deferred charges in rate base for FBC is a debit - of \$30.388 million in 2022.
-The 2022 debit balance is driven largely by the balances in the - 7 Demand Side Management (DSM) and Deferred Debt Issue Costs deferral accounts, partially - 8 offset by the Pension and OPEB Liability deferral account.
+The checklist classifies deferral accounts as one of: (a) forecast variance account; (b) rate 1 2 smoothing account; (c) benefit matching (capital-like) account; (d) retroactive expense account; 3 or (e) other.
+In Section 11, Schedule 11, FBC has classified its rate base deferral accounts in accordance with this classification.

+5 The forecast mid-year balance of unamortized deferred charges in rate base for FBC is a debit of \$30.388 million in 2022.
+The 2022 debit balance is driven largely by the balances in the 6

+7 Demand Side Management (DSM) and Deferred Debt Issue Costs deferral accounts, partially

+8 offset by the Pension and OPEB Liability deferral account.